 Amber N.K.
 Antony is an Investigator working in the private sector, currently residing and working on the Hawaiian Islands.
 She holds an Associate of Arts degree with a concentration in Criminal Justice (2014) and a Bachelor of Science degree in Criminal Justice Administration from the University of Phoenix (2017).
-She is currently pursuing a Masters degree in Applied Intelligence from Georgetown University School of Continuing Studies.
+She recently earned her Masters degree in Applied Intelligence from Georgetown University School of Continuing Studies (2020).

 Previously in 2016, Amber was the Public Information Officer (PIO), News Reporter, and Assistant Editor for the former nonprofit organization, Heroes Memorial Foundation.
 She was responsible for reporting on first responder (law enforcement, security, fire/EMS) and military news, to include reporting on the deaths of first responders and military members and contacting the agencies that the deceased worked for to offer her organization’s support.
 She also worked with numerous major news channels to spread awareness about Heroes Memorial Foundation.